holyjak/Testofill-chrome-extension/README.md

 ### Publication

+1. Run `npm run bundle-deps` to refresh `extension/lib/bundled-npm-deps.js` if necessary
-1. In Chrome, at `chrome://extensions/`, click [Pack extension], select `./src/extension` and the stored `extension.pem`.
+2. In Chrome, at `chrome://extensions/`, click [Pack extension], select `./src/extension` and the stored `extension.pem`.
-2. Go to [Chrome Dev Dashboard](https://chrome.google.com/webstore/developer/edit/pkgdgajoinhkfldibdaledjikboognnl) for the plugin and upload the generated `.crx`.
+3. Go to [Chrome Dev Dashboard](https://chrome.google.com/webstore/developer/edit/pkgdgajoinhkfldibdaledjikboognnl) for the plugin and upload the generated `.crx`.